Leadtype

 • generateLLMFullContextFiles — root /llms-full.txt fallback containing all generated markdown docs.
 Pairs with generateLlmsTxt.

-• generateAgentReadabilityArtifacts — docs-scoped sitemap.xml, sitemap.md, robots.txt, and JSON manifest data that a host app can merge into site-level files.
+• generateAgentReadabilityArtifacts — root sitemap.xml, sitemap.md, robots.txt, and docs-scoped JSON manifest data that a host app can merge into site-level files.

 • generateAgentsMd — for npm-bundled docs.
 Emits an AGENTS.md index with relative ./docs/<topic>.md paths so the file works inside node_modules/<pkg>/.